bluewitch/dwulf-manifesto/Obsidian Vault/Quotes.md

-    "Simplicity does not precede complexity, but follows it.", "Maybe Computer Science should be in the College of Theology. -- R. S. Barton", "There is very little future in being right when your boss is wrong.", "The person who can smile when something goes wrong has thought of someone to blame it on."
+    "Simplicity does not precede complexity, but follows it.", "Maybe Computer Science should be in the College of Theology. -- R. S. Barton", "There is very little future in being right when your boss is wrong.", "The person who can smile when something goes wrong has thought of someone to blame it on.", "Were there fewer fools, knaves would starve. - Anonymous", "If you have to ask how much it is, you can't afford it."